ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 | 2            | 15.1875 inches  |

 The above results show that the robot is 15.1875 inches tall.
 That number is less than 16 inches, and thus the height constraint has been met
-### Drive Motor Rotational Speed
+### Motor Encoders
-The purpose of this test is to confirm the robot is moving as fast as it thinks that it is.
-In this test the robot’s internal measurement of the movement speed within the program was analyzed to determine its validity.
+The purpose of this test is to confirm that the motor encoders and Arduino software are correctly measuring the rotational speed of the motors.
+The motor encoders are connected to GPIO pins on the Arduino, and the software reads the frequency of the signals and converts them into a rotational speed.
 Those values were compared against a measurement obtained by using a digital tachometer placed into contact with the drive wheel.
 The values in the table below are in units of RPMs.
 |Robot's Reading|Tachometer Reading|
 |:---:          |:---:             |
 |219.7          |220               |